paulavishek/Nexus-360/README.md

 **Q: I lost my chat history**
 A: Chat sessions are saved per user.
 Make sure you're logged in with the correct account and check the session dropdown.

+**Q: How do I switch from Google Sheets to SQL database?**
+A: Update your `.env` file with the appropriate database credentials and set `USE_SQL_DATABASE=True`.
+Also, ensure your data is properly migrated to the database.

+**Q: The chatbot doesn't understand my database schema**
+A: For complex database schemas, try providing more context in your questions by mentioning table names or key columns.
+You can also improve performance by ensuring proper indexing on frequently queried columns.

 ## 🔒 Security

 The application implements standard Django security practices: